-The 100% owned East Kemptville Tin-Indium Project is located 55km northeast of Yarmouth, Nova Scotia, Canada.
+The 100% owned East Kemptville Tin-Indium Project is located 55 km northeast of Yarmouth, Nova Scotia, Canada.
 The property consists of an exploration licence covering 1,165 hectares (2,880 acres).
 This licence was renewed during the Quarter.
 East Kemptville was an operating tin mine from 1985-1992 and was North America's only large primary tin producer, before closing prematurely in 1992 due to a collapse in tin prices.
-Increasing global demand for tin and tightening supplies have resulted in improved tin prices, creating an opportunity for Avalon to consider re-developing East Kemptville.
+Increasing global demand for tin and tightening supplies has resulted in improved tin prices, creating an opportunity for Avalon to consider redeveloping East Kemptville.

-Avalon is presently in the process of securing full tenure to the site under a mineral lease to put the Company in a position to re-start production at a small scale, utilizing the existing stockpile resources for initial feed to a gravity concentrator, supplemented by accessing near-surface higher grade tin resources.
+Avalon is presently in the process of securing full tenure to the site under a mineral lease to put the Company in a position to restart production at a small scale, utilizing the existing stockpile resources for initial feed to a gravity concentrator, supplemented by accessing near-surface higher grade tin resources.
 The present model will remediate the existing environmental liability and ultimately result in the full rehabilitation of the site.
-During fiscal 2018 the Company completed a PEA based on this initial re-development model that indicated positive economics.
-The Company was in negotiation through 2019 with the surface rights holder to secure full site access to proceed with its re-development plans, but a final agreement has not yet been reached.
+During fiscal 2018 the Company completed a PEA based on this initial redevelopment model that indicated positive economics.
+The Company was in negotiation through 2019 with the surface rights holder to secure full site access to proceed with its redevelopment plans, but a final agreement has not yet been reached.

-The Company incurred \$26,092 (2019 - \$96,934) in expenditures during the Quarter on the East Kemptville Project, which were mainly incurred on environmental studies and permitting, including the evaluation of various tailing management strategies, and re-evaluating the project development model using ore sorting technology.
+The Company incurred \$19,793 (2019 - \$36,736) in expenditures during the Quarter on the East Kemptville Project, which were mainly incurred on the evaluation of various tailings management strategies and re-evaluating the project development model using ore sorting technology.